asteinarson/knemm/docs/dbspec.md

 in the DB specifier string, or if not there, two fallback levels are used, to look for default values.
 The whole lookup process, for connection data becomes:

- 1. Anything specified in the dbspec string has highest priority.
+ 1. Anything specified in the `dbspec` string has highest priority.
  2. If the DB spec gives a JSON/YAML file to consult, it next looks in that.
  3. It lastly looks in environment variables (including parsing the `.env` file).

 ## Syntax of the DB spec string
 Different "rare" characters are used to mark the beginning of each field.
 They are:
  - `%` - This marks that the name of a JSON/YAML file will follow next.
 Example:
-   - `%new_shop-stage.json`
+   - `%new_shop-staging.json`
    - If no filename is given, an attemt is used to load one of `%.json` or `%.yaml`
- - `:` - This specifies the database name
+ - `:` - This specifies the database name:
    - `:my_app_name`
  - `@` - The client type name follows:
    - `@mysql`
- - `=` - A host name or IP address follows
+ - `=` - A host name or IP address follows:
    - `=192.168.0.123`

 ### User and password specification: